datawire/ambassador-docs/docs/cloud/latest/developer-portal/index.md

 ## What is the Ambassador Cloud Developer Portal ?

-The Developer Portal is a section that allows you to publish reference and API documentation about your services, it provides you a consolidated view using the information from all your environments and all your clusters.
+The Developer Portal is a section that allows you to publish reference and API documentation about your services, it provides you a consolidated view using the information from all your [cells](../service-catalog/concepts/cells) and all your clusters.

 ## Features